lter/lterwg-droughtnet-ppt/README.md

 # Brief description of Scripts:

-All scripts are found in the R_scripts folder.
+All R scripts are found in the R_scripts folder.

 Note about names--number prefixes in the script names provides the general order in which scripts need to be run.